-All 406 people brought back to India from China tested negative for coronavirus
+406 Indians back from China test negative for coronavirus

 New Delhi, Feb 16: All 406 people, housed at quarantine facility in Delhi after being brought back from Wuhan in China, tested negative for coronavirus.